 over 55 years.
 Basil's career saw him running meat plants in England and Southern Ireland as well as ensuring his local butchers shops were well respected in the local community.
 Sadly Basil passed away in February of 2016 but his legacy lives

 The family connection continues to this day with Basil's son, grand-daughter and son-in-law active in the business.

 We are so proud of our foods and we challenge you to find better.
 After all we specifically avoid those processes and additives which, whilst highly profitable for the producer, can be detrimental to fresh quality.
 We welcome you to taste our very

 special West Country fare wherever you might live

 We select our meats on the basis of traceability, welfare, purity, taste and eating quality.
 With a history and reputation of excellence we aim to excel every time.
 You can be assured that traditional methods and environmentally friendly practices

 are consistently applied.
 Our meat comes from animals pure bred and reared on pasture land.
 Grown free range our meats are known for their tender and succulent taste.
 We say

 "No" To Antibiotics, Additives, Water & Saline Pumping.
 We say "Yes" to Free Range, Natural Growth and Feed.

-supply, cost and occasionally the quality of eating experience.
-Our own "non organic" standards fall into the following categories:
+supply, cost and occasionally ensure a high quality eating experience.
+Our own "non-organic" standards fall into the following categories: